Ungheni District: Economy

 Currently over 16,600 businesses are registered.
 After legal form a share is the great farms, individual companies and limited liability companies.
 Agricultural land is 49,970.8 ha (46.1%) of total land area.
 Arable land is 45,181.3 ha (41.7%) of the total agricultural land, of which: plantations of orchards – 2951.7 ha (2.7%), vineyards – 1534.1 (1.4%) ha.
 The main crops are: cereals (wheat, oats), corn, sunflower, rapeseed and soy.

 Industry

 Processing industry of agricultural production is represented by companies that process raw material milling units, bakery and compound feed in enterprises producing meat products, canned fruit and vegetables, alcoholic beverages and soft drinks.
 A share of 80% in industry in district, has fiber preparation, spinning, carpet and rugs.

 District is traditional for the production of ceramic.
 At activates Ungheni over half a century artistic ceramics factory.

-Telecommunications

-Telecommunications and information sources is an area that every year more and progress records.
-Diversity and quality of these services has increased considerably.
-The banking system is represented by 11 branches of banks in Moldova.

 Politics

 In terms of political and electoral, Ungheni district said the center-right parties in Moldova represented by the AEI.
 While the PCRM is in a continuous fall.